diegopereiraeng/kubernetes-snapshot-extension/README.md

 ## What is New?

+Upgrade the io.kubernetes library from 3.0.0 to 5.0.0

 New Metrics:

 Cluster
- * Total Memory, CPU and PODs
+ * Total Capacity of Memory, CPU and PODs
  * Total Allocation Memory, CPU and PODS
+ * Number of Master, Workers, Storage Nodes and Infra Nodes separately
- * Number of Nodes
+ * Total Number of Nodes
  * Total NameSpaces with running Pods
- * CPURequests
+ * Total CPU and Memory Requests

-Masters - New Folder Summary:
+ Msters, Workers, Infra Nodes and Storage Nodes - New Folder Summary:
  * Total Memory, CPU and PODs
  * Total Allocation Memory, CPU and PODS

- Workers - New Folder Summary:
- * Total Memory, CPU and PODs
+ * Total Capacity of Memory, CPU and PODs
- * Total Allocation Memory, CPU and PODS
+ * Total Limit and Request (CPU and Memory) of pods runnings

- Script
+ * total Evictions, Failed Pods and Pendins Pods

+,

+ Extension
  * Node metrics collected
  * Pod metrics collected
  * Replica metrics collected